Survive The Onset

 JoeJoe’s smile shifted.
 It was still there, but something underneath it tightened.

-“Still there,” he said.
+“Still there,” he nodded.
 “Might not be much longer though.
-They’re talking about consolidation.
-Moving stuff overseas.”
+They’re talking about making cuts.
+Restructuring.”
 He took a sip.
-“Could be looking for work by end of year.”
+“Could be looking for work by the end of the year.”

 Tony recognized the tone.
 JoeJoe was worried but trying not to show it.
 The construction job was solid income for him.
 It was reliable.
 Losing it would be significant.